 Tumor characteristics such as size, location, and pathology influence the likelihood for deep tumor invasion and recurrence of BCC after treatment.
 Lesions at high risk for recurrence may benefit from removal with Mohs micrographic surgery, a procedure that allows for the assessment of all margins of excised tissue.
 Alternative therapies include conventional surgical excision and radiation therapy.
 Electrodessication and curettage (ED&C), cryosurgery, and topical 5-fluorouracil or imiquimod are not recommended for the management of these BCCs (table 1A-B).

 The treatment of BCCs with clinical or pathological features associated with increased risk for recurrence will be reviewed here.
 The risk factors, clinical manifestations, and prognosis of BCC, as well as the management of less aggressive BCCs, are reviewed separately.
 (See "Epidemiology and clinical features of basal cell carcinoma" and "Treatment and prognosis of basal cell carcinoma".)

 FEATURES ASSOCIATED WITH HIGH RISK FOR RECURRENCE

-Certain clinical and pathological features of BCC are associated with an elevated risk for recurrence after treatment.
-Recurrent BCC may reappear months to years after initial treatment, leading to local tissue destruction, morbidity, increased risk for metastasis, and the need for retreatment (picture 1A-B). (see "Treatment and prognosis of basal cell carcinoma", section on 'Local recurrence' and "Treatment and prognosis of basal cell carcinoma", section on 'Metastasis')
+Certain clinical and pathological features of basal cell carcinoma (BCC) are associated with an elevated risk for recurrence after treatment.
+Recurrent BCC may reappear months to years after initial treatment, leading to local tissue destruction, morbidity, increased risk for metastasis, and the need for retreatment (picture 1A-B).
+(See "Treatment and prognosis of basal cell carcinoma", section on 'Local recurrence' and "Treatment and prognosis of basal cell carcinoma", section on 'Metastasis'.)